EmanuelIM/APProject/README.md

 ## Proposed solution:
 Using the aforementioned algorithm, we can implement it in our VRP algorithm so it can help us solve it.
 Here are the steps simply explained:
-- We start with the first car
+- We start with the first car.
-- Using TSP, we determine the shortest path it can take from the depot to all other destinations (and its cost).
+- Using TSP, we determine the shortest path it can take from the depot (this is destination 1 at all times) to all other destinations (and its cost).
 - We fit in as many packages as possible for the destinations in the car's path.
-- We remove the destinations which have all the packages delivered
+- We remove the destinations which have all the packages delivered.
-- The cost of this trip will be equal to the cost of visiting all the possible destination times two (counting returning to the depot to get other packages)
+- The cost of this trip will be equal to the cost of visiting all the possible destination times two (counting returning to the depot to get other packages).
-- We proceed with the next car
+- We proceed with the next car.
 - Using TSP, we determine the shortest path it can take from the depot to all other unfinished destinations.
-- We cycle through all cars until all the packages are delivered This solution guarantees that the cars will take the shortest path possible at any time.
+- We cycle through all cars until all the packages are delivered.

+This solution guarantees that the cars will take the shortest path possible (determined by SA) at any time.